 With that in mind, Matt has been working with other families to create a map of all the houses in the neighborhood that will be showcasing Halloween displays.
 “This will help families know the best places to drive by and still experience some Halloween fun with their kids,” he adds.

 Pretty impressive, given that the Harry Potter House is only in its third year.
 In fact, the Howards have only been decorating for Halloween since 2017, when they decided to do so to help entice more trick-or-treaters to the neighborhood.
 It worked!
 Two years ago, the first year of the Harry Potter House, it attracted more than 200 people.
 “Even after everything was shut down at 10 p.m. on Halloween, cars kept driving by,” Matt says.
 “Many of them drove over from neighboring cities to come see it in person.
 That was when we knew we were on to something special.”

 Special, indeed.
 Last year Matt says more than 300 people visited the display, many coming back more than once, and many staying as long as 45 minutes.
-No doubt, the Howard family and their fellow neighborhood decorators will have even more visitors this year, even considering the social distancing precautions.
+No doubt, the Howard family and their fellow neighborhood decorators will have even more visitors this year.

 What an incredible team effort, Howard family!

 To learn more about the Howard’s Harry Potter House, including where to find it, check out their Facebook page at facebook.com/HarryPotterHouseSJ.